J.D. Frequently Asked Questions

 What kinds of courses do you like to see on an applicant’s transcript?

-We recommend that students take classes that they are interested in and that will help them develop the skills needed to succeed in law school.
+We recommend that students take classes that spark their interest and that will help them develop the skills needed to succeed in law school.
 In addition to college major requirements, we recommend taking courses that will help with preparation for the rigor of law school writing, research, and doctrinal courses.
-Undergraduate school is the time to craft an individual academic curriculum broadly.

 May I attach an addendum to explain my academic record?